etnothomas/kaizo/readme.md

 - nextpage field in the StreamState case class is probably redundant
 - Better configuration of the application and individual streams, such as being able to set the max number of tickets returned.

+- Mutating state in the actors, the first FP deadly sin...